Variational methods for finding periodic orbits in the incompressible Navier-Stokes equations: Objective functionals for unstable periodic orbits

-Since we have no physical boundaries in this problem, such variational derivatives are relatively straightforward to derive.
-All the gradients used are given in the supplementary materials.
+As mentioned above, there are symmetries in both the $x$ and $y$ directions of the system, which permit the existence of relative periodic orbits (RPOs).
+We choose not to study RPOs which exploit the discrete symmetry in the $y$ direction, though this would be a simple extension of our method, where necessary considering two periods of the orbit to eliminate the discontinuity caused by the change of sign in the $x$ direction, as in \citet{chandler2013invariant}.

+For an RPO with a drift velocity $c$ in the $x$ direction relative to the frame in which there is no net flow, we can transform into a frame moving with the RPO, so that it becomes a simple periodic orbit.
+This is achieved by replacing $\frac{2\pi}{T}\partial_s u$ by $\frac{2\pi}{T}\partial_s u-c\partial_x u$ etc., so that extra terms appear in the gradients.
+We also now must optimise with respect to $c$, using the partial derivative

+and similarly for $J_{PV}$.
+Since a periodic orbit is a special case of an RPO with $c=0$, and travelling waves and equilibria are also captured, we use these extended objective functionals for all computations.
+The full objective functionals and all the gradients are given in the supplementary materials.
 It is important to note that the gradients for the PV formulation have no mean component, assuming that $u$ and $v$ do not, and so the (zero) net flow is conserved along gradients.